 Your Cooperation and Compliance

 Unreasonably refusing appropriate light duty work can result in suspension or termination of benefits in most states.
-However, you're not required to accept any job your employer offers—the light duty position must fall within your physician-approved medical restrictions.
+But you're not required to accept any job your employer offers.
+The light duty position must fall within your physician-approved medical restrictions.

 Injury Severity and Type

 More severe injuries naturally require longer recovery periods.
-According to the National Safety Council, workers' compensation claims with lost workdays average 12 days away from work (median) across all industries—but complex injuries like back problems or multiple fractures may involve months of light duty work.
+According to the National Safety Council, workers' compensation claims with lost workdays average 12 days away from work (median) across all industries.
+Complex injuries like back problems or multiple fractures may involve months of light duty work.

-Your light duty assignment can end in several ways, each with different benefit implications:
+Your light duty assignment can end several ways, each with different benefit implications:

 Return to Full Duty